UVADS/git-basics/docs/forks-branches.md

         git merge test

+Sometimes a developer may be working on a new experimental branch for some time and does not want it to diverge greatly from the main branch where normal fixes and updates occur.

+To stay current, he will probably want to merge those changes from `main` into his development branch:

+    git checkout main
+    git pull origin main    # get current git checkout dev
+    git merge main          # merge in main

+At this point his code will be in sync with the primary branch.
+This means the new features and changes he is developing are less likely to conflict when merged back into `main`.
+When developers keep a development branch isolated it gets behind, which means merge conflicts will be much more likely.

 ### Pull Requests

 Pull Requests, also known as "PRs" are a special collaborative feature for handling merges within GitHub.
 A PR extends and expands upon the process of a merge: